json-api/json-api/implementations/index.md

 * [moshi-jsonapi](https://github.com/kamikat/moshi-jsonapi) serialize/deserialize JSON:API v1.0 using fantistic Moshi API!
 With friendly Java interface and easy integration with Retrofit.
 * [Morpheus](https://github.com/xamoom/Morpheus) library for deserializing your resources with automatic mapping for relationships.
 Uses gson to map objects in attributes.
 * [Izzy JSONAPI parser](https://github.com/undabot/izzy-json-api-android) library for deserializing and serializing resources with support both for Gson and Jackson parsers.
 It also has simple Retrofit integration.
+* [JsonApiX](https://github.com/infinum/kotlin-jsonapix) annotation processor library for serializing and deserializing Kotlin classes.
+It's easy to use - setup only requires annotating classes.
+Retrofit integration is included.

 ### <a href="#client-libraries-r" id="client-libraries-r" class="headerlink"></a> R